TheMicronauts/TORAIZ-AS-1-Help/README.md

      `y = (x * 0.78) + 100`

+Note:
-Some resolution loss is unavoidable: it’s halved when the value range is 0–254 and divided by a factor of 1.3 for the _LOW–PASS FILTER Cutoff_.
+- Some resolution loss is unavoidable: it’s halved when the value range is 0–254 and divided by a factor of 1.3 for the _LOW–PASS FILTER Cutoff_.

-Note: The formulas use the values that produce the fewest errors, even if they don’t make any sense.
+- The formulas use the values that produce the fewest errors, even if they don’t make any sense.
 For example, `0.78` produces a more accurate conversion than `0.7758` (the result of `128 / 165`).
 Either the mapping between real-world and MIDI values is non-linear, or Cubase’s Logical Editor is bugged.
 I do not have the luxury of checking.

 ---